 - In 250 words or less, describe why you chose this work product, who the audience was, whether it was edited and/or includes contributions from anyone else (e.g., team members, advisors, etc.), and if so, the extent of their contribution, and any other relevant information for understanding your submission.

 Scholar Awards provide financial support toward students’ home tuition during their participation in CPRL.
 To be eligible for a CPRL Scholar Award, students must make a legally enforceable commitment to work three of the first five years after graduation in a full-time government or non-profit position in or supporting the PK-12 public education sector.

 The CPRL Scholar Award Application is optional.

-All applications must be received by 5 PM ET on the day of the deadline.
+Unless otherwise specified, all applications must be received by 5 PM ET on the day of the deadline.